barafael/cute-copter/README.md

 ~~As of August 2022, the copter is not available on AliExpress.
-If you find this MoebiusTech product somewhere, please let me know!~~ As of October 15th, it's back :)
+If you find this MoebiusTech product somewhere, please let me know!~~

-https://de.aliexpress.com/item/4001108687090.html?gatewayAdapt=glo2deu&spm=a2g0o.order_list.0.0.21ef5c5f4uzTWV
+As of October 15th, it's back in stock: https://de.aliexpress.com/item/4001108687090.html?gatewayAdapt=glo2deu&spm=a2g0o.order_list.0.0.21ef5c5f4uzTWV

 # Controller